Malta, one of the southernmost points in Europe, is a small island nation in the Mediterranean Sea just south of Italy.

 Less Waiting Time

-If you want to get a second passport through an investment program in other E.U. countries, you could spend at least five to 10 years doing so.
+If you want to get a second passport through an investment program in another E.U. countries, you could spend at least 5 to 10 years doing so.

 With Malta, it’s possible to get it within 24 months.